The Amazing Rise of Medco Energi

 Duri to Dumai Road Construction in 1958

 Oil was found at a shallow depth of 400 feet when CALTEX began drilling its exploration wells in 1941.
-However, the exploration drilling was interrupted due to the onset of the World War 2.
+However, the exploration drilling was interrupted due to the onset of World War 2.

-After the war ended, CALTEX managed to obtain the approval from the newly formed government of Indonesia to operate in the Rokan block under a work contract scheme.
+After the war ended, CALTEX managed to obtain approval from the newly formed government of Indonesia to operate in the Rokan block under a work contract scheme.
 Eventually, oil production from the Duri field began in February 1954.

 The giant Duri field – 10 km wide and 18 km long – is one of the many oil fields discovered in the Rokan block.
 Minas is another giant oil field discovered in this block.